 Healthy Chicken Shawarma Grain Bowl Recipe

-- They can be made with chicken thighs or chicken breasts.
+- The recipe can be made with chicken thighs or chicken breasts.

 - Great for meal prep and make-ahead meals.